Fire and rescue services

 The blood alcohol limit is 0 % up to 0.04% depending on your driving experience and type of vehicle being driven.
 Severe penalties for drink-driving include:

 Some Australian criminal laws still apply when you're overseas.
 If you break these laws, you may face prosecution in Australia.

 Lithuania recognises dual nationality.
-However, if you're a dual nationality, this limits the consular services we can give if you're arrested or detained.
+However, if you're a Lithuanian-Australian dual national, there are limited consular services we can provide if you're arrested or detained.

 If in doubt, contact the nearest Lithuanian Embassy or Consulate to check your dual nationality status.

-Lithuania is part of the Schengen area, which allows you to enter without a visa.
+Lithuania is part of the Schengen area, which sometimes allows you to enter without a visa.
 Border crossings may be delayed or temporarily blocked.
 Always carry your passport even within the Schengen area.

 Entry and exit conditions can change at short notice.
 Contact the nearest Lithuanian embassy or consulate for details about visas, currency, customs and quarantine rules.

-You will require a Russian visa for entry via the Curonian Spit and travellers should be aware of visa requirements when entering or departing through Belarus.
-Visa requirements for Belarus differ depending whether travel is by air or road.
+You will require a Russian visa for entry via the Curonian Spit, and you should be aware of visa requirements when entering or departing through Belarus.
+Visa requirements for Belarus differ depending on whether travel is by air or road.